 Dilution is the amount by which the offering price paid by the purchasers of common shares sold in this offering will exceed the pro forma net tangible book value per common share after the offering.
-On a pro forma basis as of December 31, 2016, after giving effect to the offering of common shares at an initial public offering price of \$23.50 per common share and the Reorganization, the net tangible book value of our assets would have been \$0.00 per common share.
+On a pro forma basis as of September 30, 2016, after giving effect to the offering of common shares at an initial public offering price of \$ per common share, the net tangible book value of our assets would have been \$ million, or \$ per common share.
 The net tangible book value remains unchanged when adjusted for the sale of common shares in this offering by the selling shareholder and regardless of whether the underwriters' option to purchase additional shares is exercised.
 Purchasers of common shares in this offering will experience substantial and immediate dilution in net tangible book value per common share for financial accounting purposes, as illustrated in the following table: